Houston Fibroids Logo

 What Helps Pelvic Congestion Syndrome?

 Do you know the warning signs of Pelvic Congestion Syndrome (PCS)?
 (Also known as ovarian vein reflux?)
-While pelvic pain, incontinence and uterine fibroids often go hand in hand, these are also red flags for other serious conditions.
-One such problem is PCS, a medical problem that is triggered by internal varicose veins in your lower abdomen and pelvis. fibroids treatment
+They include pelvic pain and incontinence, symptoms that often indicate conditions such as uterine fibroids.
+Unfortunately, that can make it harder to diagnose PCS, a medical problem that is triggered by internal varicose veins in your lower abdomen and pelvis.
+In this post, we review how to differentiate symptoms of PCS from other pelvic conditions.
+That way you can get a diagnosis and begin appropriate treatment.fibroids treatment

 One Woman's Journey to PCS Diagnosis

 From the time of her very first period, Mercer experienced terrible pelvic pain.
 Her periods were very heavy, and she lived with breakthrough bleeding between periods.
-But every time she discussed her symptoms with doctors, they told her she was just stuck with bad periods.
+But every time she discussed her symptoms with doctors, they told her she just had bad periods.

 What is Pelvic Congestion Syndrome?

-When too much blood builds up in your pelvic, you develop this painful PCS condition.
-And internal varicose veins are often at fault.
-Individuals with PCS will experience a dull, aching pelvis period over an extended period of time.
+When too much blood builds up in your pelvis, you develop painful PCS; internal varicose veins are often at fault.
+Individuals with PCS experience dull, aching pelvic pain over an extended period of time.
 Women are more likely to develop PCS than men, but both genders can be affected.

 When men are affected by PCS, the condition is easier to diagnose and treat, because two of men’s four pelvic veins are visible on the outside of their bodies.
-Because all of women’s pelvic veins are invisible on the surface of their bodies, PCS can be harder to spot for women.
-Most women with PCS have previously been pregnant, but even women who’ve never had a pregnancy can develop the condition.
+Unfortunately, all of women’s pelvic veins are invisible on the surface of their bodies, making it harder to spot PCS in women.
+Now, most women with PCS have previously been pregnant or have additional risk factors, but even women who’ve never had a pregnancy can develop the condition.

 Typically, we think of PCS as a problem for premenopausal women.
 Recently, studies suggest that menopause doesn't always offer relief from PCS.
 In fact, it turns out that some women first develop symptoms after menopause.
 Clearly, we need to learn more about the causes of this condition.

 As we already mentioned, PCS develops because of varicose pelvic veins.
-Varicose veins in the pelvis begin to develop when their valves fail, causing blood that should be pushed out of the pelvis to stick around in the area instead of traveling back to the heart.
-When this happens, the veins become dilated and put pressure on sensitive areas of the pelvis and on the pelvic floor muscles (the ones you exercise when doing your kegels.)
+Varicose veins in the pelvis begin to develop when their valves fail; next, blood that should be pushed out of the pelvis pools in the area.
+When this happens, the veins become dilated and put pressure on sensitive areas of the pelvis and on the pelvic floor muscles (the ones you exercise when doing your Kegels.)

 Again, women who've had at least one pregnancy are also more likely to develop this condition.
 And that's likely because carrying a baby brings more blood flow to the area.